You're buying into a battery platform, not the tools.

 Many years ago I bought a bunch of Black and Decker power tools that had nifty removable rechargeable batteries.
 There was an outlet store near me so I was able to get a good deal.
 However, the batteries sucked and wouldn’t hold a charge, so I think the technology was abandoned.
 I don’t seem to have the power tools any longer and I don’t remember if I tossed or returned them.

-@heartny If do run across them and they’re the 18V, then considering an adapter may be worthwhile ONLY IF you already have some B&D or P-C 20V batteries.
+@heartny If you do run across them and they’re the 18V, then considering an adapter may be worthwhile ONLY IF you already have some B&D or P-C 20V batteries.
 If you don’t, then it’s not worth it IMHO.
 You’d be spending more than the tool’s value.

 Adapters for older battery platforms to newer ones: